spark2k06/PCXT_MiSTer/TASKS.md

     address ranges.
 - Acceptance:
   - Non-EGA modes still boot and display after EGA decode changes.
+- Completed:
+  - Added `EGA_CGA_HGC_COEXISTENCE_AUDIT.md` covering EGA, CGA, Tandy, and HGC memory-decode priority and output mux behavior.
+  - Verified statically that `ega_mem_select` is false when runtime EGA is disabled, so CGA/Tandy/HGC memory selects are not masked in non-EGA modes.
+  - Verified statically that overlapping EGA-enabled apertures intentionally prioritize EGA before CGA/Tandy/HGC on both memory decode and CPU readback.
+  - Verified statically that HGC output-swap still has priority over EGA RGB, and that CGA is only suppressed by `ega_display_sel_cga` when EGA is actually selected for display.
+  - `git diff --check` passed.
+  - End-to-end boot/display smoke was not run in this environment; this task is a static coexistence audit.

 ### EGA-703 - Verify EGA BIOS ROM Loading And Protection